 Haverland’s eight-person team takes on only a handful of projects at any one time.
 His designs reflect the styles of his clients—who usually hail from the fashion and art worlds—and his own modernist leanings.
 For one townhouse, he incorporated steel-and-glass doors that open onto a garden pavilion.

 Mr Architecture + Decor245 W. 29th St., nr.
 Eighth Ave., tenth fl.; 212-989-9300; mrarch.com

 David Mann has a quiet, almost scholarly intensity.
 He arranges the practical aspects of his clients’ lives into exquisite modern vignettes.
 One home office was concealed behind a movable curtain on a living-room wall, and it included slots for every last pencil.

 Neal Beckstedt Studio135 W. 26th St., nr.
 Seventh Ave., Ste.
 3A; 212-924-0700; nbeckstedtstudio.com

-Guided in his relentless pursuit of classicism by careful study of past masters like William Adams Delano and Chester Holmes Aldrich, the acclaimed Pennoyer is known for creating luxurious, old-world spaces, contoured by archways, lay lights, and lavishly detailed ceilings.
-The firm won a Stanford White award in 2012.
+Guided in his relentless pursuit of classicism by careful study of past masters like William Adams Delano and Chester Holmes Aldrich, the acclaimed Pennoyer is known for creating luxurious old-world spaces contoured by archways, lay lights, and lavishly detailed ceilings.
+The firm won a Stanford White award, its third, in 2015.

 Minimalism and modernity guide principals Jon Handley and Melissa Baker, whose designs maximize space and create open, light-filled rooms.
 Their in-house custom-furniture line keeps with their natural aesthetic, incorporating different types of wood and providing hidden storage space.